Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Simulations

 \subsection{Background noise}

-Reconstructing radio signals is challenging due to the complexity of various background noise sources present at the site.
-Most of the radio emission power is concentrated in the frequency range below 200 MHz.
-To mitigate the impact of human activities such as radio telecommunications and navigation, radio detection experiment sites are chosen to be located far from urban areas.
-While thunderstorms, solar flares, subterranean pre-seismic movements, and other intense radio activities can generate complicated background noise, they are only active at certain times and are not included in this work.
-In this scenario, the galactic background is considered to be the predominant noise source in the specified frequency band \cite{alvarez2020giant}.
-This type of noise, which marked the birth of radio astronomy, was first identified by Karl Jansky and originates from the diffuse synchrotron radiation within the Galaxy \cite{busken2023uncertainties}.
+The reconstruction of the electric field presents significant challenges due to the background noise.
+To mitigate the impact of human activities such as radio telecommunications and navigation systems, radio detection experiment sites are chosen strategically to be located in remote areas.
+However, sporadic contamination from satellite and aircraft communications, as well as FM radio signals, can appear in the data.
+These sources typically occupy discrete frequencies or narrow spectral bands that can be suppressed through targeted filtering and Radio Frequency Interference (RFI) mitigation protocols.
+Although transient phenomena such as thunderstorms, solar flares, or subterranean pre-seismic activity can generate complex background noise, their episodic nature excludes them from the scope of this investigation.
+In this scenario, the galactic radio background is considered to be the dominant irreducible noise source in the specified frequency band \cite{alvarez2020giant}.
+This type of noise, which marked the birth of radio astronomy, was first identified by Karl Jansky and dominantly originates from the diffuse synchrotron radiation within the Galaxy \cite{busken2023uncertainties}.

-To model the background noise spectrum in the range of [30, 200] MHz, the LFmap model \cite{polisensky2007lfmap} is utilized.
-This model includes various components such as the Cosmic Microwave Background (CMB), isotropic elements, Galactic sources, and extragalactic sources.
-The sky temperature follows a power law in this context: The brightness can be derived from the sky temperature using the Rayleigh-Jeans approximation: $B_\mathrm{f}=\frac{2k_\mathrm{B} f^2 T_\mathrm{sky}}{c^2}$, where $k_B$ is the Boltzmann constant, and $c$ is the speed of light.
-The power of sky noise is then expressed as:
+To model the background noise spectrum across the 30 to \unit[200]{MHz} band, we utilize the LFmap model \cite{polisensky2007lfmap}.
+This model incorporates multiple astrophysical components: the Cosmic Microwave Background (CMB), isotropic diffuse radiation, Galactic synchrotron emission, and extragalactic sources.
+The resulting sky temperature follows a power dependence: where $\beta$ denotes the spectral index, varying typically between 2.1 and 2.7 in the \unit[45]{MHz} to \unit[408]{MHz} band \cite{Guzm_n_2010}, governed by the relative contributions of thermal bremsstrahlung and non-thermal synchrotron processes.
+The spectral brightness is derived from the sky temperature via the Rayleigh-Jeans approximation: $B_\mathrm{f}=\frac{2k_\mathrm{B} f^2 T_\mathrm{sky}}{c^2}$, where $k_B$ is the Boltzmann constant, and $c$ is the speed of light.
+The sky noise power is then expressed as: